demharters/dtc-expTechniques-nanopore/exercise.md

 ```

 ## The Exercise
+The data can be found in /datasets.
+Don't copy the data, just call it.
 Due to storage requirements you will be working in /tmp.
 Go to /tmp and create a new directory.
 In the terminal do:
 ```
 cd /tmp